kevinhbhimani/EH-Drift/README.md

    - Download and installation instructions are available on [NVIDIA's official site](https://developer.nvidia.com/cuda-downloads).

 ### Compile the Program
-Compiling `siggen_ccd` is straightforward.
+Compiling `ehdrift` is straightforward.
 Open a terminal, navigate to the directory containing the program's files, and run the following command:

 ```bash
 make
 ```

 ## Running the program
-Once compiled, the `siggen_ccd` program can be executed from the terminal.
+Once compiled, the `ehdrift` program can be executed from the terminal.
 The following command-line flags are available to customize the simulation:

 - `-r`: Set the r position of event in mm.
 - `-z`: Set the z position of event in mm.